 - 1. Marston, et.al.
-2014.
-World Regions in Global Context: Peoples, Places, and Environments, fifth edition.
+2017.
+World Regions in Global Context: Peoples, Places, and Environments, sixth edition.
 Upper Saddle River, New Jersey: Pearson.
-ISBN 978-0-321-82105-8 - 2.
+This is available at OSU Barnes and Noble, 1598 N. High Street. - 2.
 You will need access to a world atlas (published within the last five years).
 While some students rely on maps found online and in the textbook, others find that an atlas in print is easier to use.
 If you do not have an atlas already, you can usually find relatively inexpensive ones on Amazon or at any major bookstore.